mabyre/BlazingPizza/README.md

+# Create an EditContext for EditForm binding on

+This one was not easy cause I did not see this binding
+<EditForm EditContext=editContext

+While binding on Model=order.DeliveryAddress HandleFieldChanged was not fired.

+It's really a result of the validation of forms because we arrive at efficiency while coding formular forms

 # Better place for ValidationSummary

 * Before we remove the ValidationSummary I'd like to show there can ba a better place